 This brochure contains information about pipeline safety to keep communities safe and prevent damage to pipelines owned or operated by Pembina Pipeline Corporation or one of its subsidiaries (Pembina U.S.).
+Please keep for future reference.

 This brochure contains information for those carrying out ground disturbance activities near Pembina U.S.'s pipelines.
 Excavators, contractors and developers play an important role in reducing the likelihood of damage to underground infrastructure.